 Georgia established itself as a swing state in 2020, with Democrats turning out in slightly greater margins to put the state in Joe Biden’s column, and then flipping two Senate seats in closely watched runoff elections.
 In 2022, redistricting has given Republicans an edge, leaving GA-2 as the only swing district among the 14 seats.

 Democratic Senator Raphael Warnock is up for reelection in 2022; he won his seat with 51.0% of the vote in a January 2021 special election.
-More than a half dozen Republicans have filed to face off against him; the primary is May 24.
+He faces Republican Herschel Walker.

 Iowa had the most competitive Congressional races in 2020, with three of their four current members winning with less than 53.5% of the vote.
 The 1st and 2nd congressional districts have a pair of freshmen Republicans who flipped the seats from Democratic control in 2020.
 Rep. Miller-Meeks won by only a handful of votes out of nearly 400,000 cast, while first district Rep. Hinson did better with 51.2%.
 In the 3rd district, Democratic Rep. Cynthia Axne is the dean of the delegation, winning her second term with 48.9% of the vote.

-The incumbent senator is Republican Chuck Grassley, who has announced he will seek an eighth term.
-He would be the presumptive winner, never having received less than 60% of the vote in the past forty years, but in 2020, Republican Joni Ernst held her US Senate seat with just 51.7% of the vote.
-His Democratic challenger will be determined June 7.
+The incumbent senator is Republican Chuck Grassley, who is seeking an eighth term.
+He faces Democrat Michael Franken.
+In 2020, Republican Joni Ernst held her US Senate seat with just 51.7% of the vote.

 Thanks to redistricting, Nevada is one of the most competitive states in the nation.
 Three of its four congressional districts, making up the lower half of the state, are all swing districts that favor their Democratic incumbents.